ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 The other requirement is that all L2 nodes must act as read-only replicas of the SA, able to serve data requests on behalf of the SA.
 Given that they are owned by byzantine hosts, the L2 node must only execute the transaction batches that are originating from the SA.
-If they were able to execute anything else, they could malicously produce wrong results.
+If they were able to execute anything else, they could maliciously produce wrong results.

 Users submit transactions to any L2 node, who gossip them among themselves, in a group that also includes the SA. (same as today)